vedantthete/NuvioStreamsAddon/README.md

 Available only for self-hosted instances.
 Requires unique IP for optimal functionality.

 ### Hianime Operation

+**Note:** Hianime is currently offline due to upstream security changes.
+This section is kept for archival purposes.

 Two-step process:
 1. **Main Addon** - Gathers TMDB information